stuyai/Proompter/README.md

    python -m venv venv
    ```

-3. Activate the virtual environmentctivate the virtual environment:
+3. Activate the virtual environment:

    - On Windows: